jitterbit/dropbox-connector/README.md

 ## Support and Questions

-If you have support issues, questions, or comments about either the example Dropbox Connector or the Connector SDK, get in touch with our expert support team by submitting a support case.
+If you have support issues, questions, or comments about either the example Dropbox connector or the Connector SDK, get in touch with our expert support team by submitting a support case.

 See [Getting Support](https://success.jitterbit.com/display/DOC/Getting+Support).